umermansoor/autoscan/README.md

 # AutoScan

-AutoScan converts PDF files into Markdown using AI.
-It is designed for small but complex documents that require very high fidelity—for example, detailed lab reports, invoices or other official forms.
-The resulting Markdown can then be fed into another large language model for downstream processing.
-When perfect accuracy is not essential, faster and cheaper alternatives may be more suitable.
+AutoScan converts PDF files into Markdown using LLMs like GPT or Gemini.
+It is designed for small but complex documents that require very high fidelity—for example, medical documents, invoices or other official forms.
+The resulting Markdown can then be fed into another LLM for downstream processing.
+When perfect accuracy is not essential, faster and cheaper alternatives may be more suitable e.g. [PyMuPDF4LLM](https://pymupdf.readthedocs.io/en/latest/pymupdf4llm/).
 Using higher accuracy modes will also take more time and consume more tokens (increasing cost).

 ## Features